QCC ANNOUNCES FIELD FOR 2015

 The 2015 Querencia Cabo Collegiate will be held March 1-3.

-Fifteen teams will compete for the QCC Championship, hosted by Southern Methodist University (SMU), with co-host University of Arkansas.
+Fourteen teams will compete for the QCC Championship, hosted by the University of Arkansas and the University of Houston.

-We look forward to welcoming the student athletes from Stanford University, University of Washington, University of Houston (defending Champion), Louisiana State University (LSU), Vanderbilt University, Florida State University, Baylor University, University of Kentucky, University of South Florida, Wake Forest University, University of Mississippi (Ole Miss), Lamar University, and Rice University.Spectators are invited to attend the event.
+We look forward to welcoming the student athletes from Stanford University, University of Washington, Louisiana State University (LSU), Vanderbilt University, Florida State University, Baylor University, University of Kentucky, University of South Florida, Wake Forest University, University of Mississippi (Ole Miss), Lamar University, and Rice University.Spectators are invited to attend the event.

 The Querencia Cabo Collegiate congratulates our 2014 champions, the University of Houston.